 This won’t be the absolute last post, but it is most certainly the last one I write from Israel.
 Thank you to everyone who’s had the patience to keep up with me.
 I hope you’ve enjoyed and perhaps gotten some perspective.

-It’s been a good trip, but it’s time to come home.
+It’s been a good trip and it was an amazing experience studying in Israel, but it’s time to come home.
 Catch you on the mainland.

 Venture to Buenos Aires for a semester and bask yourself in tango and carne or […]Read Full Blog